Can fish walk?

 Published: October 19, 2022 at 7:55 am

-Several species of fish have been seen ‘walking’ along the seabed in a variety of different styles.
+Believe it or not there are some fish that appear to be able to walk, with several species of fish having been documented ‘walking’ along the seabed in a variety of different styles.

 Which fish can 'walk'?

-Aided by buoyancy, bottom-dwelling frogfish use their pectoral fins to shuffle after prey, while epaulette sharks also use their pelvic fins to haul themselves between rockpools.
+Aided by buoyancy, bottom-dwelling frogfish (one of the world's weirdest fish) use their pectoral fins to shuffle after prey, while epaulette sharks also use their pelvic fins to haul themselves between rockpools.

 In fresh water, lungfish walk on long, fleshy fins, but on land this turns into more of a belly crawl.
 Mudskippers also venture onto land.
 Their pectoral fins have a joint-like bend that, with their tails, allows them to spring across muddy estuaries.
 These all follow a rather loose definition of walking, but deep in the Thai rainforest, cave angel fish do things differently.